 46. Spend a day at Twin Cities World Refugee Day in Brooklyn Center celebrating the culture refugees bring to Minnesota, with entertainment, food, and other activities.

 47. Watch harness horse racing at Running Aces Harness Park.
-Admission is always FREE.
+Admission is always FREE, and the attraction is family friendly.

 49. Celebrate authentic Irish heritage through a multitude of activities at the Irish Fair of Minnesota.